jeremyd4500/Risk-of-Rain-2-Mod-Manager/README.md

 - **Disable All Mods** feature will allow a user to completely remove mods from the game.
   - This should simply move the core mod files/folders to the `cache` folder instead of deleting them.
   - When this option is enabled in the settings, pretty much the entire UI should be disabled except for the option to re-enable mods.
+- **Import** feature will allow the user to import multiple mods at once.
+  - The input format should be an array of mod versions.
+- **Export** feature will allow the user to export a list of their currently installed mods.
+  - The output format should be an array of the versions of each installed mod.